Civil Engineering, BS

-Michael's 2nd Dialogue took him to Indonesia with a focus on green space to promote resilience and sustainability in cities.
+His second Dialogue was in Indonesia and focused on green space to promote resilience and sustainability in cities.

-Michael's last two co-ops (Boston Planning & Development and City of Boston Transportation Department) immersed him in transit and city planning.
+He completed two co-ops (Boston Planning & Development and City of Boston Transportation Department), which immersed him in transit and city planning.

 More Student Paths